Error analysis of the Strang splitting for the 3D semilinear wave equation with finite-energy data: Introduction

-\begin{Remark} Here we could also treat the general equation \eqref{NLWGeneral}.
-In view of the error bound for the trigonometric interpolation from Lemma \ref{LemTrigIntError}, we then would additionally need the third derivative of $g$ with bound
+for $z \in \R$.
+This covers in particular the semilinear Klein--Gordon equation since the lower-order mass term can be moved into the nonlinearity.
+One could also allow fractional $\alpha$.
+For $\alpha \in (3,5)$, the convergence of the {semi-discrete} Strang splitting \eqref{Strang} {in Theorem \ref{ThmStrang}} would then be of order $(7-\alpha)/2$ in the $L^2 \times H^{-1}$ norm and of order $(5-\alpha)/2$ in the $H^1 \times L^2$ norm, respectively. {Similar considerations apply to the error bounds for the fully discrete scheme \eqref{StrangFully} from Theorem \ref{ThmStrangFully}.} In view of the error bound for the trigonometric interpolation from Lemma \ref{LemTrigIntError}, we then would additionally need the third derivative of $g$ with bound

 \end{Remark}

 \begin{Remark} In view of the error bounds of Theorem \ref{ThmStrangFully}, it might be advantageous to choose the spatial resolution finer than the temporal one.
 In the case $K > \alpha/\tau$, it turns out that the highest frequencies $(\Pi_K-\Pi_{\alpha/\tau})U_n^K$ in \eqref{StrangFully} are only influenced by the linear part $e^{tA}$ and not by the nonlinear function $G$.
 Therefore, in that case, if one is only interested in the numerical approximation $U_N^K$ for some $N \gg 1$, the high-frequency part can be computed directly from the initial data via $(\Pi_K-\Pi_{\alpha/\tau})U_N^K = e^{N\tau A} (\Pi_K-\Pi_{\alpha/\tau})(u^0,v^0)$, without time-stepping.
 This idea was also exploited in the recent paper \cite{DiscSol}. \end{Remark}